April 20, August 20, December 20

-Goodness of life and wisdom in teaching must be the criteria for choosing the one to be made abbot or prioress even if they are the last in community rank.
+In choosing an abbot, the guiding principle should always be that the person placed in office be the one selected either by the whole community acting unanimously in the fear of God, or by some part of the community, no matter how small, which possess sounder judgement, Goodness of life and wisdom in teaching must be the criteria for choosing the one to be made abbot, even if they are last in community rank.

 A community containing enough goodness and wisdom has every chance of choosing a good and wise leader.
 To grow in this goodness and wisdom is to grow in the Spirit of God, the Holy Spirit.
-Benedict trusts that enough of the community will take the time necessary to wait on the movement, the guidance of the Spirit.
-The Rule, as a Christian and communal guide on living a human life in the Holy Spirit, assists in making a community ready to choose its leaders.
-When the time comes the hope is that enough of them will be more or less in harmony with the Spirit to choose well.
+Benedict trusts that enough of the community will take the time necessary to wait on the movement, the guidance, of the Spirit.
+The rule, as a Christian and communal guide on living a human life in the Holy Spirit, assists in making a community ready to choose its leaders.
+When the time comes the hope is that enough members will be more or less in harmony with the Spirit to choose well.

 Sometimes we need to take the time to discern our decisions.
-Discernment is about handing choices over to God and taking the time to wait.
+Discernment is about taking the time to wait.
 It’s not about being impetuous.
-As we wait for that sense of the divine flow patience is developed.
+As we wait for that sense of the divine flow, patience is developed.
 We wait in silence with the circumstances and questions of life.
 We wait for the arrival of harmony, harmony with God, others and life.

-There is no sitting on the fence in this chapter, nor in the Rule itself.
-Just as Jesus’ invitation in the Gospels to follow him as disciple is a decisive yes or no decision, so too the fellow Christian who sees a Benedictine community corrupting itself is pressed to decide: are you a disciple of Jesus or not?
+There is no sitting on the fence in this chapter, nor in the rule itself.
+Just as Jesus’ invitation in the Gospels to follow him as disciple is a decisive yes or no decision, so too the fellow Christian who sees a community corrupting itself is pressed to decide: are you a disciple of Jesus or not?
 To not act is to act.
-The underlying appeal to obedience that the Spirit compels in the Christian – obedience as learning to hear and respond to the promptings of love and goodness – this is given voice by Benedict in this chapter.
-The Rule shows us that humanity is at its best when responding justly to any corruption of relationship away from love in action.
+The underlying appeal to obedience that the Spirit draws from the Christian – obedience as learning to hear and respond to the promptings of love and goodness – this is given voice by Benedict in this chapter.
+The rule shows us that humanity is at its best when responding justly to any corruption of relationship away from love.

-Perhaps a contemporary and somewhat jaded culture would call acting in love, goodness, and justice naïve.
-The Rule makes clear that any turning away from our human duty to create just relations is, in the broader context of life, the deeper naivety.
+Perhaps a somewhat jaded culture would call all this naïve.
+The rule makes clear that any turning away from our human duty to create just relations is, in the broader context of life, the deeper naivety.
 To not turn away is to live the Gospel.
-The Rule, as a wisdom document and guide to contemplation, sees as God sees.
+The rule, as a wisdom document, sees as God sees.
 It asks of us the same.
 Seeing informs action.